JosepBC/lalligueta_judges/doc/Channels Adjusted.md

 # Channels visualization
 ## Auto frequency heats
-For those heats that are configured as auto frequency but they are not seeded yet, we show a *NC* as channel.
+For those heats that are configured as auto frequency but they are not seeded yet, we show a *NC* as channel and judge.
 ![](img/Non%20seeded%20auto%20frequency.png)

 And once the frequencies are assigned we show the frequency